Time to Move from Reaction Mode to Proactive Security Management

 Use of stolen credentials was the top hacking technique identified in the 2019 Verizon Data Breach Investigation Report.
 Multifactor authentication (MFA), also known as two-factor authentication, provides a critical extra layer of security for remote logins even if a user’s credentials are stolen or guessed.
 If you do not have multifactor authentication for remote network access, do it now!
 Your VPN may already provide this capability, or consider third party services such as Cisco Duo, Okta, PulseSecure, and others.

 Traditional network security tools, such as firewalls and intrusion detection systems, often only work well for on-site staff.
 A distributed workforce needs a different approach.
 A security monitoring service, such as a managed cybersecurity operations center (SOC), can provide critical monitoring, detection, and defense against cyber threats to your organization, even when employees work from home.
 Agencies with fewer than several thousand employees (which includes all DD Boards) are unable to justify the expense of a 24/7 SOC, so outsourcing is the only practical option.
 There are many commercial SOCs who can help.
 Here are some currently used by DD agencies:

 - MS-ISAC, a federal government-sponsored non-profit which provides services to government agencies

 - Binary Defense, an Akron-based organization used by at least one DD board, and

 - Agile1, an emerging SOC located in Cleveland.

-In conclusion, Eagle advises that social distancing and work-from-home will likely continue for months.
-Agency leaders should ensure that weak security related to a hastily implemented work-from-home solution does not result in bad outcomes such as data breaches, ransomware, or other security failures.
-A risk assessment should be completed to consider the agency’s unique situation, identify risks, and prioritize any corrective action.
+In conclusion, Eagle advises that social distancing and work-from-home could continue for some time.
+Your organizations’ leaders should ensure that weak security related to a hastily implemented work-from-home security management solution does not result in bad outcomes such as data breaches, ransomware, or other security failures.
+A risk assessment should be completed to consider the your firm’s unique situation, identify risks, and prioritize any corrective action.